amandabee/workshops/2019/advanced_media_institute/charts.md

 ## A Third Chart (Cocaine)

-BuzzFeed News tracked [Rising deaths from cocaine and methamphetamine use](https://www.buzzfeednews.com/article/danvergano/toxic-cocaine-diseases-drug-crisis) in part using [CDC data on drug overdose deaths](https://www.cdc.gov/drugoverdose/data/statedeaths.html)
+BuzzFeed News tracked [Rising deaths from cocaine and methamphetamine use](https://www.buzzfeednews.com/article/danvergano/toxic-cocaine-diseases-drug-crisis) in part using [CDC data on drug overdose deaths](https://www.cdc.gov/drugoverdose/data/statedeaths.html).

+The raw data is way more than we want or need.
+So I processed it. <https://app.workbenchdata.com/workflows/36826/>

+* I like to play with the "Group" step to get a sense of the data.
+* Filter out just the US.
+* Filter out the two categories we're interested in: "Psychostimulants with abuse potential" and "Cocaine" -- the CDC data [spells out](https://www.cdc.gov/nchs/nvss/vsrr/drug-overdose-data.htm) what the terms mean.
+Psychostimulants is more than *just* meth, and if you want to go back and repeat this for publication, you should make sure you really understand the data.
+  * *

-Their map of [drug overdose deaths](https://www.cdc.gov/drugoverdose/data/statedeaths/drug-overdose-death-2017.html) is
+Their map of [drug overdose deaths](https://www.cdc.gov/drugoverdose/data/statedeaths/drug-overdose-death-2017.html) is another solid exercise.

 ## A Fourth Chart (Car Crashes)